brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>

+**Polar**

+Mads Mikkelsen got his Takeshi Kitano take-no-prisoners action role.
+This movie was adapted from a comic, and it feels just like a comic, down to the choppy dialogue, fast-paced action, and dead-simple plot.
+It’s kinda fun, if you can get over the copious amounts of cartoonish murder.

 **Piercing**

 Weird.
 I read this book probably 10 years ago, and enjoyed it.
 The movie is a lighter adaptation, as it’s trickier to capture internal dialogue on film.
 Mia Wasikowska is outstanding as usual.
 I also enjoyed the general 70s aesthetic, and the cool selection of lingerie.
 This film only clocks in at about an hour and twenty minutes, but manages to build and release tension a few times.